-A detailed description of the sub-phases and the file system pre-configuration can be found in the Administrator Guidance [TCOSADM].
+The latter is the most flexible version, but the Personalization of the TOE is in this configuration more time consuming.
+A detailed description of the sub-phases and the file system pre-configurations, including the assigned maximal available memory sizes can be found in the Administrator Guidance [TCOSADM].